 Because Masters of the Universe figures were produced over many years in a number of different countries, there is no shortage of production variants, some subtly different and some radically different from the norm.
 In my own collecting, I’ve always gravitated toward the earliest figures released in the US, particularly for the first wave of figures.
 They tend to have the nicest paint and plastic applications, in my opinion.
 All of the 1982 lineup was manufactured in Taiwan, except for Castle Grayskull, Battle Ram and Wind Raider, which were initially manufactured in the US.
 A common term for the very earliest figures in the line is “test market figures”, although the term isn’t usually used for the vehicles or Castle Grayskull.

-Much assistance for this article was given by John Oswald, who runs the Lords of Power blog on Facebook.
+Much assistance for this article was given by John Oswald.
 The research of Mantisaur82 and Tokyonever has also been invaluable.

 The early Taiwan figures tend to have the sharpest detail and the finest paint applications compared to later reissues.
 Subsequent releases tend to cut down on the paint applications and sometimes on the sculpted detail.
 The earliest figures tend to have boots that are painted on using spray paint and a paint mask, which sometimes shows up as unevenness at the boot tops.
 Later figures seem to use a dipping method.
 Since this seems to apply to all the early figures (or at least those with painted boots), I won’t mention this when I talk about each individual figure.